 The State must prove the following 3 elements:

-Anytime you have been accused of OWI (essentially failing either a breath or blood tests by having a BAC of .08 or above) you will be given several documents that will help us start forming your defense:
+Anytime you have been accused of OWI (essentially failing either a breath, blood (having a blood alcohol content of .08 or above) or field sobriety test) you will be given several documents that will help us start forming your defense:

 After the ASRH, you will have your initial appearance where you will enter a plea of not guilty.
 The matter will be set for a pretrial hearing where we will file motions challenging the stop, arrest, and admissibility of the chemical sample, when those motions are appropriate.

 If these motions fail, you must either enter a plea to the charge or take the case to trial.
-At trial, we will challenge the validity of the field sobriety tests, chemical results, and the methodology used in obtaining those chemical results.
+At trial, our Wisconsin OWI attorneys will challenge the validity of the field sobriety tests, chemical results, and the methodology used in obtaining those chemical results.